Demonstrations – questions and answers

 When and why can the Police decide to cordon off an area?

 - To guarantee safety, the Police may decide for tactical reasons to cordon off areas or places.

 - For the same reason, the Police may instruct a crowd of people to follow a certain route.

 - Anyone who breaks down a barrier or chooses not to follow the Police’s instructions may be committing a crime.

 Is disrupting or hindering a demonstration a breach of law?

 Anyone who disrupts a demonstration through a violent act, loud noise or some other way may be guilty of the offence of disturbing a public gathering.

 Anyone who disobeys a police officer’s order to stop or move may be reported for the offence of refusing to obey an official command.
-It is strictly forbidden to hinder the Police from performing their duties.
+It is strictly forbidden to hinder the Police from performing its duties.

 Are face coverings allowed at demonstrations?

 Face coverings are prohibited during demonstrations in the event of public disturbances, such as violent incidents and damage to property – or if there is a risk of such disturbances.